PulseLine-Agent/PulseLine/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project aims to develop an Agentic AI voice assistant for medical offices that automates routine patient requests both on the phone and online.
 Using real-time voice transcription and intelligent decision-making, the system can autonomously handle common tasks like scheduling appointments, refilling prescriptions, finding available doctors, or redirecting calls—helping reduce the administrative burden on healthcare professionals.
-Designed during the last week of the STEM Immersion phase of the Massachusett Institute of Technology (MIT) Introduction to Technology, Engineering, and Science (MITES) for the Quest for Autonomy class.
+Designed during the last week of the STEM Immersion phase of the Massachusetts Institute of Technology (MIT) Introduction to Technology, Engineering, and Science (MITES) for the Quest for Autonomy class.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>